 Dr. Brian Noland became the ninth president of East Tennessee State University in January 2012 after serving for six years as Chancellor of the West Virginia Higher Education System.

-Dr. Noland holds a bachelors degree in political science and a masters degree in public policy studies, both from West Virginia University.
-He earned a Ph.D. in political sciences from the University of Tennessee in Knoxville.
+He holds a bachelor’s degree in political science and a master’s degree in public policy studies, both from West Virginia University.
+He earned a Ph.D. in political science from the University of Tennessee in Knoxville.

 He is married to Donna Fox Noland, of Greeneville, Tennessee.
 The couple has one son, Jackson.